John-Oliver04/trackerapp/README.md

 ## trackerapp - using laravel 9
-get the location using MAPBOX
+get the location using MAPBOX API